tracking-exposed/tracking.exposed/content/achievements.md

 ### 2022 — Multiplatform Electoral monitoring

-* a dedicated blogpost that explains it
+* a dedicated blogpost that explains what we did for French election 2022
-* perhaps also a french blogpost
+* (perhaps also a link to a french blogpost from Marc's blogplace?)

 ### 2022 — Published in Porn Studies when talking about Pornhub algorithm

-* video
+* giulia's video
 * paper
 * guardoni

 ### 2021 — YouChoose